grantj-re3/FlindersDSpace-OrcidCIA/README.md

    info and nothing else, then perhaps it would be fairly straightforward to remove the fields from all affected records via the DSpace Batch Metadata Editing tool.
+4. Metadata is affected, so it is up to each institution to decide if they are happy with the content of the additional field with respect to harvesters and web crawlers.

 ## Solution 2 - Use javascript plus a custom database